 Practically, every load has some non-linearity and contains some components of capacitance and/or inductance, which lead to a reactive component in the circuit.
 The theorem is also applicable in that case.
 According to the theorem, maximum power will transfer to the load if and only if the load impedance is a complex conjugate of the internal impedance of the source.

 In a radio transmission system, it is the core objective to match the impedance of the radio receiver to the complex conjugate of a transmission line or antenna.
-So, the receiver set (which acts as load) gets maximum power at a specific frequency.
+So, the receiver set (which acts as a load) gets maximum power at a specific frequency.

-The power only dissipates in the resistor only rather than the capacitor and inductor, so the power dissipated in the load will be:
+The power only dissipates in the resistor rather than the capacitor and inductor, so the power dissipated in the load will be:

-For power to be maximum, the denominator part of the above equation should be minimum i.e. near zero.
+For power to be maximum, the denominator part of the above equation should be minimum, i.e., near zero.

 It remains to solve the equations above for RL so that we get maximum power dissipated in the load resistor.
 Now the equation is the same as we started in purely resistive loads, and the solution is the same way.